Feb 27, 2018|

 Capybaras are the cutest, friendliest and largest South American forest rodents you’ve ever laid eyes on.
 In this article, we will discuss 10 Amazing Facts About Capybara, including what capybaras are, where capybaras live, what capybaras eat, and having capybara as a pet!
 We’ll even throw in some adorable capybara pictures of baby capybaras that are sure to make your heart melt.

-First up on our list of 10 Amazing Facts about Capybara is…
+First up on our list of 10 amazing facts about the capybara in South America is…

 First on the list of 10 Amazing Facts About Capybara is that they are the “world’s largest rodent”!
 It’s true.
 Capybaras can reach up to 4 feet in length and weigh up to 145 pounds or more!
 These large creatures go by the names chigüire, carpincho, or capys if you’re me!
 They are a member of the Hydrochoerus family and visually resemble a larger version of a guinea pig.
 Other species that are similar in resemblance are coypu, also known as nutria, and the pacarana, a slow-moving rodent that is indigenous to South America.

 Capybaras live east of the Andes on Central and South American riverbanks.
 Ponds, lakes, marshes are their stomping ground.
 Water is an incredibly important life source for the capybara for two main reasons: to maintain a healthy lifestyle and ensure safety.
 Capybaras maintain a healthy lifestyle by nourishing their dry skin in water.
 It’s also a helpful hiding spot when danger is near.
-I’ll dive a deep further into safety a bit later in my post!
+Places you might find them are the Amazon and even in cities like Belo Horizonte, Brazil.
 Learn more about South America Nature Tours where you might spot a capybara!

-Capybaras are rabbit-sized rodents, built like a mini barrel with short legs and webbed feet which are perfect for swimming.
-Since yes, they are semi-aquatic creatures!
+Capybaras are built like a mini barrel with short legs and webbed feet which are perfect for swimming.
+So yes, they are semi-aquatic creatures!
 You can find capybaras lounging near small bodies of water for most of the day.
-During midday, as the temperature increases, capybaras wallow in the water to keep cool.
+During midday, as the temperature increases, capybaras wade in the water to keep cool.

-Want another amazing fact about capybaras?
+Want another amazing fact about capybaras in South America?
 They can live from 8 to 12 years!
 Baby capybaras have a shorter life-span as they easily fall victim to predators.

 Capybaras are extremely friendly and highly social creatures.
 They relax in groups of 10 to 20 and interact with just about every other animal you can imagine.
 Simply Google search “images of friendly capybaras” and you will see photos of capybaras and baby capybaras cuddling with birds, kittens, puppies, goats, monkeys and more.
 Capys are often referred to as “living chairs” or “nature’s ottoman” because animals use their body as a resting spot.
 In fact, birds, monkeys, rabbits and baby capybaras have been photographed sitting and lounging atop the large rodents.